Cinderfella: Production

 Cinderfella was filmed from October 19 through December 15, 1959.

 While rehearsing for the scene in which he makes his entrance to the ball, Lewis realized that the movement of his pants was distracting.
 On the day of filming, he asked the wardrobe staff to attach elastic bands (stirrups) to the hems of his pant legs that would go under his shoes, keeping the pants straight.
 In the DVD commentary to the film, Lewis called this "an old dancer's trick."
 The scene was shot with one take of Lewis descending the stairs and another as he ascended.
 After running up the stairs in less than nine seconds and collapsing at the top, Lewis was taken to the hospital and spent four days in an oxygen tent, having suffered his second cardiac event.
 This delayed filming for two weeks.

 The exterior shots of the mansion are those of Chartwell Mansion in Bel Air, which would later be used in The Beverly Hillbillies.

-The film's budget has been estimated at $3,000,000, which was very high for a Lewis film.
+The film's budget has been estimated at $3,000,000.

 Box-office returns were $4,700,000.